dermesser/geohub/README.md

   current working directory from which the server is run.
 * `GET` `/geo/<client>/retrieve/json?secret=<secret>&from=<from_timestamp>&to=<to_timestamp>&limit=<maximum
 number of entries returned>&last=<id of last known entry>`
   * Fetch geo data as GeoJSON object.
+Returns oldest point first within the returned `GeoJSON` object.
   * `from`, `to`: Timestamp range.
 For best results, supply ISO 8601 timestamps, but `YYYY-mm-dd hh:mm:ss.sss` is also accepted.
 (GeoHub tries to be flexible about this, and may become better over time).